How to design a mobile app in Figma - a short guide for those just starting out

 Since Figma supports vector prototyping and shared code, it promotes and streamlines collaboration in design projects, which is ideal because, chances are, you are working on your mobile app design with your teammates and want everyone to be able to chip in and share their ideas.

 Before you design your application, make sure you’ve done user and market research.
-Gather the insights and only then attempt to create your product.
+Identify the main product requirements, gather the insights and only then attempt to create your product.
 This is the basis of user-centric design.

 Create a Figma file